Humulus: Taxonomy

 For brewers' hops, which are specific cultivars, and propagated by asexual reproduction, see the article, "List of hop varieties".

 Uses

-Hops are boiled with the wort in brewing beer and sometimes added post-ferment; they impart a bitterness, flavor, as well as aroma to the finished product.
+Hops are boiled with the wort in brewing beer and sometimes added post-ferment; they impart bitterness, flavor, as well as aroma to the finished product.

 In pharmacy lupulus is the designation of hop.
 The dried catkins, commonly referred to as hop cones, of the female plant of H. lupulus are used to prepare infusion of hop, tincture of hop, and extract of hop.

 Some of the compounds hops contain are under preliminary research for their potential health properties.